vineesh-vasudevan/basket-service/README.md

 2.  **Application Layer** → Implements the core application logic using the CQRS pattern (Commands, Queries, and Handlers) facilitated by MediatR for in-process messaging.
 3.  **Domain Layer** → Contains the central `Basket` entity and encapsulates core business rules and logic, independent of any specific framework or infrastructure.
 4.  **Infrastructure Layer** → Handles interactions with external systems:
-    - EF Core → Manages data persistence with the MySQL database.
+    - **EF Core** → Manages data persistence with the MySQL database.
-    - Redis → Implements distributed caching for basket data to improve performance and scalability.
+    - **Redis** → Implements distributed caching for basket data to improve performance and scalability.
-    - RabbitMQ → Facilitates asynchronous communication, particularly for publishing `BasketCheckoutEvent` upon successful checkout.
+    - **RabbitMQ** → Facilitates asynchronous communication, particularly for publishing `BasketCheckoutEvent` upon successful checkout.
+    - **Scrutor** → Simplifies the registration of decorators in the DI container, enabling clean application of the Decorator pattern for cache.
 5.  **Contracts Layer** → Defines Data Transfer Objects (DTOs) used for communication between different layers and potentially other microservices.
 This ensures a consistent data structure across the application.
 6.  **Shared Layer** → Contains common utilities and reusable components such as:
     - Behaviors → Implements MediatR pipeline behaviors for cross-cutting concerns.